diamond-gold/MiniBosses/README.md

 # Supported Entities
 Theoretically any entity, not all entities tested

-Custom entities from addons supported in v3.2.3+
+Custom entities added by Customies or similar plugins supported in v3.2.3+

 # Features
 Configurable